shishirsuman6/Star-Wars-API/README.md

 1. [conftest.py](/tests/conftest.py) has basic Pytest Fixture for API Requests.
 2. [helper_function.py](/tests/helper_function.py) has functions that provide abstraction of simple actions for the test cases.
 3. [test_swapi.py](/tests/test_swapi.py) has Test Cases per the Test Scenarios.
+4. [schema.py](/tests/schema.py) is a schema store to be used during the validations.

 Other than that:
 1. [Dockerfile](/Dockerfile) has Docker Blueprint for building images.